Patrick Radden Keefe

-Career
+Early life and education

 Keefe grew up in Dorchester, Massachusetts, attended Milton Academy, and received his undergraduate degree from Columbia University in 1999.
 He was a resident of Schapiro Hall.
-He won a Marshall Scholarship in 1999, through which he received an M.Phil. in international relations from Cambridge University and an M.Sc. from the London School of Economics.
+He won a Marshall Scholarship in 1999, through which he received an M.Phil. in international relations from Cambridge University at Hughes Hall and an M.Sc. from the London School of Economics.

 After his Marshall Scholarship, Keefe returned to the U.S. and earned a J.D. degree from Yale Law School.
 He has since received many fellowships, including those from the Guggenheim Foundation, the Woodrow Wilson International Center for Scholars, and the Cullman Center for Scholars and Writers at the New York Public Library.

+Career

-He was a policy adviser in the Office of the Secretary of Defense between 2010 and 2011.
+From 2010 to 2011, he was a policy adviser in the Office of the Secretary of Defense.

 Keefe has written investigative reports on a broad array of topics and issues.
 Topics include a conflict over ownership of iron reserves in Guinea, policy complications faced by states legalizing recreational marijuana, and the capture of Mexican drug lord Joaquín "El Chapo" Guzmán Loera.

 Keefe's story "A Loaded Gun", published in The New Yorker in 2013, received the National Magazine Award for Feature Writing.
 In addition to winning the National Magazine Award in 2014, he was also nominated in 2015 for "The Hunt for El Chapo" and in 2016 for "Where the Bodies are Buried", about a woman who disappeared in Northern Ireland.
-He won the 2019 National Book Critics Circle Award (nonfiction) for Say Nothing.
+He won the 2019 National Book Critics Circle Award (nonfiction) for Say Nothing, an account of The Troubles.

 Keefe is the host of the 2020 podcast Wind of Change, which explores a rumor that the song "Wind of Change" by the Scorpions was secretly written by the CIA, rather than by the band's lead singer, Klaus Meine.
 Keefe won the 2021 Ambies award for "Best Podcast Host".

+In 2025, Keefe was hired by J.Crew for a modeling campaign.
+The New York Times wrote that "Keefe has achieved a level of celebrity that most of his literary peers have probably never even considered: He has been a fashion model."

 Books

 In Chatter: Dispatches From the Secret World Of Global Eavesdropping, Keefe describes how American security agencies, including the National Security Agency, eavesdrop on communications between people suspected of involvement in terrorism to determine the likelihood of terrorist attacks in the near future.

 Keefe describes the electronic intelligence-gathering apparatus for detecting this communication, often called "chatter", and examines it in the context of the September 11 attacks.
 In a review of the book for The New York Times, William Grimes wrote, "Mr. Keefe writes, crisply and entertainingly, as an interested private citizen rather than an expert."